 Clearly there is more to meaningful life relationships than your mobile phone or your notifications, but a good start is by being present and not distracted.
-I have purchased an actual alarm clock (yes, I’m sure the majority of you have one but I’m ashamed to say I have always used my phone).
+I have purchased an alarm clock (yes, I’m sure most of you have one, but I’m ashamed to say I have always used my phone).

 My phone now goes away at 10pm and stays downstairs till I chose to look at it in the morning.
 And then I can actually have some time with my own thoughts when I wake up rather than reaching straight for the phone.
 Having the Do Not Disturb setting on my laptop means that if we are watching TV (usually via my laptop and Chromecast) and I get a message, I do not get distracted and want to see what it says.